DXC Technology (NYSE:DXC) PT Lowered to $18.00

 DXC Technology (NYSE:DXC – Get Free Report) last issued its quarterly earnings results on Thursday, May 16th.
-The company reported $0.97 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.83 by $0.14.
-The firm had revenue of $3.39 billion for the quarter, compared to analyst estimates of $3.37 billion.
+The company reported $0.97 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.83 by $0.14.
 DXC Technology had a positive return on equity of 19.00% and a negative net margin of 3.35%.
-The firm’s quarterly revenue was down 5.6% on a year-over-year basis.
-During the same period last year, the company earned $1.02 EPS.
-As a group, analysts anticipate that DXC Technology will post 3.03 earnings per share for the current fiscal year.
+The company had revenue of $3.39 billion for the quarter, compared to analyst estimates of $3.37 billion.
+During the same quarter last year, the company posted $1.02 EPS.
+The company’s revenue for the quarter was down 5.6% compared to the same quarter last year.
+As a group, analysts anticipate that DXC Technology will post 3.03 EPS for the current fiscal year.

 Insider Buying and Selling at DXC Technology